cafeduke/cafeduke.github.io/_posts/cloud/2018-07-27-kubernetes.md

 - When a pod dies unexpectedly, a new one is created anywhere in the cluster.
 - The apps must not be hardwired to the pod.

-## Inter and Intra Pod Communication
+## Inter-pod and Intra-pod Communication

 Every pod has its own IP.